gbelwariar/Self-Made-Projects/README.md

 ## Projects Timeline

-These projects were successfully implemented continuously from **[February 2016 - Current]** and successfully compiled on - **July 2016**.
+These projects were successfully implemented continuously from **[February 2016 - Current]** and published on [GeeksforGeeks](http://www.geeksforgeeks.org/)

 ## Credits

-These projects were implemented by [Rachit Belwariar](https://in.linkedin.com/in/rachit-belwariar-a23229ab)
+These projects were implemented, tested and compiled together by [Rachit Belwariar](https://in.linkedin.com/in/rachit-belwariar-a23229ab)

 ## Phases of the Projects-